Carotid artery disease

 When to Contact a Medical Professional

 Go to the emergency room or call the local emergency number (such as 911) as soon as symptoms occur.
-When having a stroke, every second of delay can result in more brain injury.
+The sooner you receive treatment, the better your chance for recovery.
+With a stroke, every second of delay can cause more brain injury.